SanicTK2/iidxguide/docs/c_conparts.md

 Samduck-sa buttons (from Korea) feel very, very close to Sanwa buttons, at a fraction of the cost.
 Most Korean arcades use these buttons.
 Some at-home players swear by these.
 Samduck-sa buttons can use the same springs as Sanwa buttons.
 These come with Gersung switches by default.

-DJ DAO buttons and other Chinese-manufactured buttons feel very different from Sanwas.
+DJ DAO buttons, ISTMall buttons, and other Chinese-manufactured buttons feel very different from Sanwas.
 They often have slightly different internal dimensions, which means Sanwa springs will not fit (usually the springs will be too long to fit).
 They are also very cheap.
 These usually come built-in by default when controllers are purchased.

 ### Switches and springs